History

 Beyond strength increases and performance improvements, research has shown that

-resistance training can also produce a wide range of health-related benefits in children.
+a wide range of health-related benefits for children.

 These include improvements in cardiovascular fitness, body composition, bone mineral

-density, blood lipid profiles, mental health and insulin sensitivity as well as increased
+density, blood lipid profiles, mental health and insulin sensitivity, as well as increased

 resistance to injury.